mageplaza/magento-2-chinese-language-pack/README.md

 Follow this guide to [Flush Cache on your Magento 2 store](https://www.mageplaza.com/kb/how-flush-enable-disable-cache.html)

-## 3. How to active Chinese language pack
+## 3. How to active Chinese language pack{#active}

 Now time to active the Chinese language pack for your Magento 2 store.
 From Magento 2 admin panel, navigate to `Stores > Configuration > General > Locale Options`
 ![{{Magento 2 Chinese language pack}}](https://cdn.mageplaza.com/media/general/aPSUA0l.png)

-## 4. How to contribute
+## 4. How to contribute{#contribute}

-Contribute to this language at https://crowdin.com/project/magento-2/zh-CN
+Contribute to this language at :
+- [On Crowdin](https://crowdin.com/project/magento-2): It takes time to approve your contribution by Magento team.
+- [On Github](https://github.com/mageplaza/magento-2-chinese-language-pack/blob/master/HOW-TO-CONTRIBUTE.md): It's faster, our team will approve it after you send pull request.

-## 5. Supported Magento versions
+## 5. Supported Magento versions{#support}

 It supports all Magento 2 versions include [Magento 2 open-source](https://www.mageplaza.com/download-magento/), Magento 2 Commerce.